Rick’s Tech Tips Newsletter

 As a parent, it’s important to stay up-to-date about the latest technology trends and what apps kids are using.
 This will help you decide which platforms are suitable for children and what risks kids might face online.

-Connecting with other parents about internet safety can also be helpful.
+Connecting with other parents about Internet safety can also be helpful.

 Try joining online parenting forums or communities where parents share experiences, concerns, and best practices.